End-to-end encrypted · No phone number

 One message, three steps

-Send → Chain → Receive.
-No middle box, no relay, no inbox on someone else’s computer.
+Send → Transport → Receive.
+No middle box, no inbox on someone else’s computer.

 Send

-Your message is padded to a fixed bucket, encrypted with AES-256-GCM under a Double Ratchet key, and wrapped in a 0-lamport Solana transaction.
+Your message is padded to a fixed size and sealed with AES-256-GCM under a fresh Double Ratchet key - on your device, before it ever leaves.

-The encrypted blob lands in a transaction memo on Solana mainnet-beta, addressed to a one-time stealth address.
-No server ever touches it.
+The encrypted blob travels over a public, decentralized transport, addressed to a one-time address.
+No account server ever holds it.

 Receive

-Your device scans the chain for your stealth addresses, decrypts locally, and advances the ratchet.
-Only your keys can read it.
+Your device retrieves and decrypts it locally with keys only you hold, then advances the ratchet.
+Only your device can read it.

 Hide who.
 Hide when.
 Hide how.